-The Island White Center is designed to be able to care for all categories of sea life, including whales.
+The Island White Rescue Center is designed to be able to care for all categories of sea life, including whales.
 A system of locks allows access to three large-mammal pools on the west side of the island, maintained to provide separation through the phases of Recovery, Rescue and Rehabilitation, and eventual Release back into the ocean at large.
+Below is a detailed explanation for the seriousness of the need for Rescue and Recovery of these soon to be endangered animals.

 A Medical Center on the south side of the island, the first in the greater Los Angeles area, provides sustainable care for both sea mammals and sea birds.
 It features an operating room adapted for the treatment of animals as large as a 50-foot Gray Whale.
 Upper floors include housing for Island staff.